weitzwoman/Go_Fish/README.md

 Input: Book Count is 7
 Output: Player Wins!

+## Known Bugs
+#### 1. In some instances, when a book is created, not all cards are removed from the hand.

+#### 2. Rarely, win state is not reached when user reaches 7 books.

 ## Setup/Installation Requirements

 * _Works in any web browser [click here] (https://jonathanwthom.github.io/go-fish) to view on gh-pages._